-Throughout human history, societies have adapted to climate variability and extremes with varying amounts of success.
+Throughout human history. societies have adapted to climate variability and extremes with varying amounts of success.
 The impacts we have already observed in Australia during the early part of this century are projected to amplify, while the appearance of new and unforeseen effects is a virtual certainty.
-From infrastructure risks to the largescale displacement of populations, it is anticipated that demand for adaptation expertise will continue to grow.
 In Australia, planning for sea-level rise and reduced water availability has already progressed considerably over the past two decades, while our response to the collapse of ecosystems has been relatively piecemeal.

-Looking ahead, the Climate Futures group has identified biosecurity, invasive pests and water security as three core areas of additional focus for research in the coming years.
-Significant additional work is needed to continue to refine and improve the methodology, from improvements in modelling methods to the communication of climate risk to policy makers and end users.
+Looking ahead, the Climate Futures group has identified biosecurity, invasive pests and water security as three core areas of additional focus for research in the coming years and new projects have been initiated in these areas. communication of climate risk to policy makers and end users.
 Some of these risks will be limited to a particular industry sector or region, while others will have cascading impacts beyond Australia.
 To some extent, climate change is also projected to have some potential and unexpected benefits.
-Whether Australia is nimble in our response - or whether we are defenceless in the face of change - will depend in large measure on our ability to understand and pre-empt what lies
+Whether Australia is nimble in our response - will depend in large measure on our ability to understand and pre-empt what lies ahead.

-SEA LEVEL RISE
+SEA-LEVEL RISE

 Global sea levels have been rising slowly over the past 100 years and many coastal regions are currently experiencing the impacts of both erosion and inundation.
 These changes are expected to have a major impact on human societies because of the significant concentration of communities and infrastructure in coastal regions.
 Understanding the contributions to present sea level rise, and their causes, is crucial to projecting what might happen in the future.
-As sea levels rise, the severity and frequency of extreme events driven by atmospheric pressure, tides and storm surges is expected to increase.
+As sea levels rise, the severity and frequency of extreme events driven by atmospheric pressure. tides and storm surges is expected to increase.
 With 85% of Australia's population living in coastal areas, understanding the risks to infrastructure and private property is critically important.
 With some analyses projecting sea level rises of more than a metre by 2100, accurate sea level projections are, today, vital for planning in coastal areas.

 The ACE CRC has helped Australia plan and prepare for future sea level changes by providing specialised technical consulting, specialised vocational training for governments and industry, and a sea level rise calculator tool called Canute.
 The web tool provides estimates of the necessary elevation for infrastructure on hard shorelines.
 In the case of soft shorelines, the platform estimates the distance infrastructure needs to be set back from the water to avoid shoreline recession.
-In developing the system, scientists looked at data from tide gauges and storm surge modelling at 12.000 points roughly every 2.5 kilometres around the Australian coast.
-Using this data, ACE CRC scientists created a suite of calculators that allow coastal planners to estimate a range of factors, such as waves and tropical cyclones, that can impact on the positioning of infrastructure.
+The Canute web tool is being redeveloped by CSIRO using the underlying algorithms and the existing user are being invited to use the new Canute 3.0 webtool.
+This transition means the unique capabilities of Canute have been preserved and enhanced for future users.
+Using this tool, ACE CRC scientists created a suite of calculators that allow coastal planners to estimate a range of factors, such as waves and tropical cyclones, that can impact on the positioning of infrastructure.